-The DNR posted on their website the question, "Why is buckthorn such a problem?" and they list seven reasons why.
+The DNR posted on their website the question, "Why is Buckthorn such a problem?" and they list seven reasons why.
 The list, posted below, made us think about perspective.
-Is buckthorn completely horrible?
+Is Buckthorn "black-and-white", completely horrible?
 It must have "good" qualities or it wouldn't have been planted so widely in the Twin Cities.
-After all, buckthorn is here to stay so we may as well look for positive attributes.
+After all, Buckthorn is here to stay so we may as well look for positive attributes.
 Below we list seven positive attributes of this invasive shrub.

 7 good things to say about Buckthorn in Minnesota:

 1) FAST-GROWING.
 Few shrubs grow this quickly and in such a wide range of conditions.

 2) SHAPE-ABLE.
 Buckthorn can be easily trimmed and shaped anytime of year into hedges and small trees!